Claude Connector Examples: 5 Patterns for Building Real Connectors (May 2026)

 title: 'List Projects',

-description: 'List all active projects with status and owner.',
+description: 'List active projects with status, owner, due date, and risk level.',

 annotations: { readOnlyHint: true },